uMotif-wichura/mata-media/README.md

 Changelog
 ---------

+## TBD
+- Changed the logic for Media to allow for versioning, environments and media deletion

 ## 1.0.1-alpha, May 25, 2015
 - [[Media]] model uses [[mata\db\ActiveQuery]]
 - Added caching for getting single individual records with [[cachedOne()]]